dariol83/reatmetric/eu.dariolucia.reatmetric.driver.httpserver/README.md

 The HTTP Server Driver offers a JSON/REST API that can be used by third-party software/web applications, to retrieve monitoring information related to ReatMetric system.

+Examples can be found by running the Reatmetric Test system and the contents present in this folder, to be hosted by a web server.
+The IP and port of the test system are hardcoded in the HTML pages.

 When the driver is in use, the following API will be available to the specified IP and port.

 ### Parameter descriptor list